 Telescoping Poles

 Telescoping poles are the most common type.
 They feature multiple sections that slide into one another for easy storage.
-Made from lightweight aluminum or carbon fiber, they are perfect for long hikes where every ounce matters.
+Made from lightweight aluminum or carbon fiber, they work well for long hikes where every ounce matters.

 Folding Hiking Poles